-Marymount Manhattan College ("MMC" or "The College") is writing to inform you of a data security incident that involved your personal information.
-MMC takes the privacy and security of the personal information in our possession very seriously.
-That is why you are being notified with steps you can take to help protect your personal information, including an offer of complimentary credit monitoring and identity protection services.
+Bay Bridge Administrators, LLC ("BBA") is writing to inform you of a data security incident that may have involved your personal information.
+BBA is a full-service third-party administrator of insurance products and works directly with many major insurance carriers and employers.
+Your personal information was shared with BBA either by you, your employer, and/or your insurance carrier(s), in connection with your enrollment in an employment insurance benefit plan for calendar year 2022.
+BBA takes the privacy and security of the personal information in our possession very seriously.
+This is why we are notifying you of the incident, providing you with steps you can take to help protect your personal information, and offering you the opportunity to enroll in complimentary credit monitoring and identity protection services.

 What Happened?
-On November 12, 2021, MMC experienced a network disruption.
-The College immediately took steps to secure the network environment and engaged cybersecurity experts to conduct an investigation.
-The investigation determined that an unknown actor gained access to and obtained data from the MMC network without authorization.
-After a thorough investigation, on August 22, 2022, it was determined that some of your personal information was involved in the incident.
-There is currently no reason to believe your information was misused, only that it was potentially accessed.
+On September 5, 2022, BBA experienced a network disruption.
+BBA immediately took steps to secure the network environment.
+We also engaged a cybersecurity firm to conduct an investigation.
+The investigation determined that an unknown actor gained access to the BBA network prior to August 25, 2022 and obtained certain data from the BBA network on or about September 3, 2022.
+After a thorough investigation, on December 5, 2022, we determined that some of your personal information was impacted in this incident.